eecs280staff/tutorials/docs/setup_lldb.md

 {: data-highlight="1,9" }

 ### Continue
-Enter `c` AKA "Continue" to run the program to the next breakpoint, or the end, whichever comes first.
+Enter `c` (Continue) to run the program to the next breakpoint, or the end, whichever comes first.

 ```
 (lldb) c